Enter your zip code

 This method involves installing a pipe and fan system in the crawl space of a building to draw out radon gas and vent it to the outside.

-Does Radon Affect Resale Value
+Does Radon Affect a Property's Resale Value?

-The presence of radon in a home can potentially affect the resale value of a home.
-The EPA "recommends that you know what the indoor radon level is in any home you consider buying.
-Ask the seller for their radon test results.
-If the home has a radon-reduction system, ask the seller for any information they have about the system.
-If the home has not yet been tested, you should have the house tested."
-Homes with high radon levels can be harder to sell than homes with low levels.
 Using the radon zone map that shows the highest levels of radon can help you find if you live in an area of high risk.
 It's still important that radon levels be tested, especially before buying a home.
 There are homes with high levels of radon in low-potential areas.
 The impact on resale value can depend on; radon levels, buyer preferences, and the overall state of the housing market.
 Some buyers may be willing to pay less for a home with high radon levels.
 Other buyers may be concerned with taking on the cost and health risks of buying a home with radon.
 Concerned buyers may request credit for a mitigation system or have a mitigation system installed by the seller.
 In many states, sellers must disclose if they have done radon testing and if the radon levels were high, they provide information about any steps taken to reduce radon levels.

 Radon Mitigation System Cost - Image 2

 If you are concerned about radon and its potential impact on the resale value of your home, have the home tested for radon to address any potential issues.
 Radon levels can also fluctuate due to weather, seasonal changes, or home renovations, so testing must be done within 2 years of selling the home.
 Many buyers have a radon test done during the home inspection.
 Even if the seller tested around the time they sold the house.
-Certified radon contractors can test radon levels and assess if a mitigation system is needed to help both buyer and seller.